KNMILLS/football-strategy/docs/Design.md

 ## 0) Known Deviations (current build)

-- Drives UI is present (header shows Drives and a spinner).
+- Drives UI has been removed.
+Regulation is clock/quarter-driven only.
 - Regulation timeouts are not implemented yet; OT timeouts (2/team) are implemented and visible in the HUD.
 - Teams load from `res://teams/*.json` (no single `teams_32.json` yet).
 Legendary coaches are not implemented.
 - Timing JSON `schema_version` is "1.0" today; will bump when free kicks are added.
+- Team selection uses simple dropdowns; MK-style grid with hover preview/matchup confirm not yet implemented.
+- Score header displays selected team names (via `TeamLoader`) instead of generic Home/Away.

 #### Vision & Pillars
 - Fast, readable strategy: hidden, simultaneous selection with compact outcomes.